-With traditional media (I used to use watercolors a lot) it’s not quite as easy, and my color choices were often limited by both my own skills and the paints that I have.
+With traditional media (I used to use watercolours a lot) it’s not quite as easy, and my colour choices were often limited by both my own skills and the paints that I have.
 It’s also easier for to make very clean artworks using Photoshop.

 The most challenging part about working digitally is perhaps the fact that I still love working using pen and paper.
 Although I love doing line art digitally, my lines are not quite as expressive when I’m using Photoshop.